techidaily/site-ai-video-translation/source/_posts/all-about-kapwing-video-translation.md

 ![Vidscribe](https://images.wondershare.com/virbo/article/best-10-hindi-video-translators-with-step-by-step-guidance-12.jpg)

-[Vidscribe](https://vidscribe.in/)is an all-in-one tool with a plethora of features.
+[Vidscribe](https://vidscribe.in/) is an all-in-one tool with a plethora of features.
 However, one of its main features is to translate videos from 100s of languages, which is one of the best ways to reach a global audience.

 Vidscribe can be downloaded to your PC, but it is a paid tool with features that make translation easier and more effective.
 Here are some of the features it offers: